-I’m a big planner and a huge lover of to-do lists, so the Erin Condren life planner is perfect for me.
+I’m a big planner and a huge lover of to-do lists, so the Erin Condren life planner (affiliate link) is perfect for me.
 If you’re on Instagram, you’ve probably seen shots of them around (especially if you follow me!).
 The only downside is that they are not cheap.
 So if you’re on the fence of buying it or are just curious of what makes them so awesome, I’m opening my planner for you to show you how I use mine.

 Looking at My Erin Condren Life Planner